JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

 Read through the open issues in the issues tab at the top left of the page.
 This is where issues are listed.
 Other than those...
 Currently no known real issues.
 That does not mean there aren't any.
 Due to the weird way MDickie wrote the game, the game is very fragile and this mod could break anything and everything in an edge scenario.

-If you remove a song, any character using a modded song will either be using the next song up, or will have their song set to none.
+If you remove a song, you MUST go into the editor and reselect wrestlers that are using a custom song, otherwise the game may break.
-  Adding a song may also swap any modded songs that a character is using.
+Adding a song may swap any modded songs that a character is using.
-  In either of these cases, simply choose the song again.
+  The mod assigns the songs to the numbers alphabetically, so if you add a new song but don't want the order to change, try renaming the song so it appears at the bottom of the folder when sorted alphabetically.

 As a beneficial upside, this mod (may) also deobfuscate a lot of the code.
 Feel free to open the assembly dll with a dn decompiler and see what I think is what.
-  Some of it is purely wrong, but a lot of it is right (as far as I can tell).

 # Future game updates
 Unfortunately, the vast majority of the game is obfuscated.
 Luckily, however, re-implementing/updating this mod is very simple as most of my code is in a custom class, and only an extremely small portion of the games code is actually touched.